 - Halloween fake spider web decorations are deadly to birds and bees, who can get caught in them and die.
 Hummingbirds use spider webs to build their nests, which contain toxic substances.
 Please be safe and restrict the use of fake spider webs to indoors (and keep it where your indoor pets can’t get to it).

-- Information from the October Town Hall meeting is typically shared via the newsletter.
+- Information from the October Town Hall meeting can be shared via the newsletter.

 - FINANCE COMMITTEE UPDATE – Inflation costs for our vendors, materials and labor have affected both the operating and reserve lines of the HOA budget.
 After much review and discussion, the Board voted to increase the monthly assessment (dues) from $640 to $650, a ten-dollar increase, beginning January 1, 2023.
 Also, there will be a special assessment of $384 per household to be applied to the reserve line for repaving the roads (Asphalt Resurface), due on January 1, 2023.
 California Civil Code allows the Board of Directors to issue a one-time annual special assessment up to 5% without owner approval.
 If you wish to request an extension or payment plan for the special assessment, and to avoid late fees and penalties, please submit a written request to Donalea Bauer at Lordon Management before January 1, 2023. (email@example.com).
 Additionally, if you pay your HOA assessments and expenses through an automatic payment plan, please be sure to adjust the deduction amount to reflect the increase in the monthly dues as well as the special assessment.